WallaceIT/meta-fossology/README.md

 ### Exclude packages from scan

-By default, _-native_, _nativesdk-_ and _-canadian_ packages are excluded from the scan; to customize this behaviour, following variables are available:
+By default, _-native_, _nativesdk-_ and _-cross-canadian_ packages are excluded
+from the scan; to customize this behaviour, following variables are available:

 ```
+# Exclude *-native packages
 FOSSOLOGY_EXCLUDE_NATIVE = "1"

+# Exclude nativesdk-* and *-cross-canadian packages
 FOSSOLOGY_EXCLUDE_SDK = "1"
-FOSSOLOGY_EXCLUDE_CANADIAN = "1"
 ```

 A selection of target packages, contained in _FOSSOLOGY_EXCLUDE_PACKAGES_, is